dfelinto/blender-manual/manual/editors/3dview/navigate/local_view.rst

    :Menu:      :menuselection:`View --> Local View --> Toggle Local View`
    :Shortcut:  :kbd:`NumpadSlash`, :kbd:`Slash`

 Global view shows all 3D objects in the scene.
-Local view isolates the selected object or objects, so that they are the only ones visible in the viewport.
-This is useful for working on objects that are obscured by other ones, or to speed up the viewport performance in heavy scenes.
+Local view isolates the selected object(s) so that they are the only ones visible in the viewport.
+This is useful for working on objects that are obscured by others, or to speed up the viewport performance in heavy scenes.
-Local view is contextual meaning that is can be set per 3D Viewport.
+Local view is contextual, meaning that it can be set per 3D Viewport.

-You can toggle between *Global* and *Local View* by selecting the option from the *View Menu* or using the shortcut :kbd:`NumpadSlash`.
+You can toggle between *Global* and *Local View* by selecting the option from the View menu or using the shortcut :kbd:`NumpadSlash`.

 .. list-table::